 Operating system interfaces will generally provide error results for every little thing that could go wrong.
 In almost all cases, you can divide these error results into two groups: normal/good/soft and abnormal/bad/hard.
 That is, some of the errors are simply information like "file not found", "insufficient privileges", etc. while other errors are much harder like "out of space", "bad disk sector", or "system call interrupted".
 We'll call the first group "soft" errors and the second group "hard" errors.

-lib/System must always attempt to minimize soft errors.
+lib/System must always attempt to minimize soft errors and always just throw a std::string on hard errors.
 This is a design requirement because the minimization of soft errors can affect the granularity and the nature of the interface.
 In general, if you find that you're wanting to throw soft errors, you must review the granularity of the interface because it is likely you're trying to implement something that is too low level.
 The rule of thumb is to provide interface functions that can't fail, except when faced with hard errors.

 For a trivial example, suppose we wanted to add an "OpenFileForWriting" function.
 For many operating systems, if the file doesn't exist, attempting to open the file will produce an error.
 However, lib/System should not simply throw that error if it occurs because its a soft error.
 The problem is that the interface function, OpenFileForWriting is too low level.
 It should be OpenOrCreateFileForWriting.
 In the case of the soft "doesn't exist" error, this function would just create it and then open it for writing.

 This design principle needs to be maintained in lib/System because it avoids the propagation of soft error handling throughout the rest of LLVM.
 Hard errors will generally just cause a termination for an LLVM tool so don't be bashful about throwing them.

 Rules of thumb: